syedahmedz/Email-Permutator/README.md

 To see it running, test it out here http://gb-emailvalidator.azurewebsites.net/

 Suggested hosting: We suggest you host this on a VPS host or a VM, it can put pressure on your server if you use shared hosting so be careful.

+Prettifying

+This isn't exactly the worlds best looking email permuatator and validator, if you want to make it look good...fork in and commit, we'd love some help.